Business & Economics Reporting Program

 Two types of students choose the business concentration.

-One group studies business and economics because they know that expertise in the economy, financial markets, how companies work, and how to cover local economies will be valuable and give them a competitive advantage in the job market.
-This can be especially true for those who seek careers in broadcast or interactive fields, where business reporting has expanded rapidly in recent years.
+One group studies business and economics because they know that expertise in the economy, financial markets, how companies work, and how to cover local economies will be valuable and give them a competitive advantage in the job market, no matter what subjects they cover.
+This is especially true given the growing demand for journalists who can fashion stories out of data and report important business news in web video and audio formats.

 The second group wants to become business journalists.
 The CUNY program provides as much training as any graduate program in the country and more than most.
-The School’s location in the business and financial capital of the U.S. means that students interact with nationally known business journalists, meet leading executives, and have the opportunity for internships and jobs at the most prestigious business publications in the country.
+The School’s location in the business and financial capital of the U.S. means that students interact with nationally known business journalists and meet leading executives.
+Check out the business internship page to see the high-quality placements, all emphasizing extensive reporting and writing, that build clips and lead to jobs.

 The state of business journalism